|

 The following is a summary of their main

-Christians, Jews) return as animals, whilst 'Alawis are reincarnated in other 'Alawis
+Christians, Jews) return as animals, whilst 'Alawis are re-incarnated into other 'Alawis

-and eventually can reach the state of luminous stars.
+and eventually they can reach the state of luminous stars.
 Faithful Alawis believe

 among the stars, where Ali is the prince.
 If blameworthy, they are sometimes

-reborn as Christians or Jews, among whom they remain until atonement is complete
+reborn as Christians or Jews, among whom they remain, until their atonement is complete.

-- The five prayers are: Ali , Fatimah, Hassan, Hussain and Muhsin.
+- The five prayers are: Ali , Fatima, Hassan, Hussain and Muhsin.
 Mentioning

-- Ali Ibn Abi Talib is the manifestation of Allah.
-The 'Alawi profession of
+- Alawis consider Ali Ibn Abi Talib as the manifestation of Allah

-the Lord Salman al-Farisi the object of love".
-Which is summed up in the
+(or Path), except Salman Al-Farisi, the object of love".
+This is summed up

 أشهد أن لا إله إلا == حيدرة الأنزع البطين